 Whatever you order, Contra’s food will be cooked so expertly that your knife will sit dormant next to your plate the whole night, probably sad not to be invited to the party.
 A boudin noir, for example, cuts like butter.
 The blood sausage is flavored by ume vinegar and shiso, and topped with a wine-soaked onion that makes the whole thing taste like chopped liver and onions dressed up to go clubbing.
 We’ll probably forget most of our meal at Contra a decade from now - but not this dish.
 If it were a permanent fixture on the menu, we’d occasionally return alone and order nothing but onion-y boudin noir and a glass of wine from the Loire Valley that prompted us to wonder if dirt and plums might actually be delicious together.

 Contra’s 2021 reopening, in some ways, makes us think back to when New Yorkers first got to know the restaurant.
 As was the case in 2013, you still don’t need to spend more than $55 to have an excellent meal here - but this time you can choose exactly how you want to do it.
 Does that mean that tasting menus are going extinct?
 Probably not.
 But for all those who don’t want to be told what to do (a punk rock notion in its own right) or how much money to spend, it could be exactly what you want from an exciting night out.

-The tasting menu at Contra changes almost daily, but take a look at the photos in the Food Rundown to get a sense of what’s available.
+The menu at Contra changes almost daily, but take a look at the Food Rundown to get a sense of what you might find.